 The path is leveled and takes 4-5 days to complete.
 There are no high ascends and descends.
 The time for trekking daily is about 3-4 hours.
-Dhampus pleasant trek, Ghalegaun trek, and Kathmandu valley trek are examples of an Easy trek.
+Dhampus pleasant trek, Ghalegaun trek, and Kathmandu valley trek are examples of an Easy treks.

-The difficulty level increases a bit than that of an Easy trek.
+The difficulty level increases a bit more than that of an Easy trek.
 The altitude ranges above 4000m and the time gap are 7-8 days.
 Every day you make the trek for 5-6 hours.
 The roads are rocky and passes are difficult.
 Rara lake trek and Langtang Valley Trek is the model of Moderate Trek.

 The ascending and descending make you tired.
 The elevation IS raised above 450o m.
 The temperature is cold and the path is rocky.
 The time phrase is 9-10 days walking 6-7 hours per day.
 Chances of altitude sickness are very high.
 The passes are adventurous and risky.
 Annapurna Base Camp Trek, Kanchenjunga Trek, and Manaslu trek are the representatives of this trek.

 The time phrase for daily trekking is 6-7 hours and the elevation is above 5000m.
 The path is not leveled.
 Rocky high stones on the path increase the difficulty.
 There is a high chance of altitude sickness.
 The weather is changeable.
 It may rain and snowfall may occur at any time.
 The temperature may reach zero degrees during the daytime.
 Tea houses are not found easily.
-Everest Base Camp trek, Annapurna Circuit trek, Everest 3 pass trek are examples of this trek.
+Everest Base Camp trek, Annapurna Circuit Trek, and Everest three pass trek are examples of this trek.

 Independent or Guided Trekking

-People feel more adventurous while they go for independent trekking but some places of Nepal are prohibited by the government for it.
+People feel more adventurous when they go for independent trekking but some places of Nepal are prohibited by the government for it.
 So, taking a guide is compulsory for Upper Mustang and Dolpo trek.